Panorama of the 6th Session of the 15th National Assembly . (Source: VGP) |

 In addition, long-standing problems and shortcomings are focused on being resolved and transformed more positively, especially problems of enterprises, investment projects, real estate market, corporate bonds, etc.

-In addition to the growth target, in each task and main solution for 2024 and the coming time, the head of the Government also presented figures showing the Government's high determination in the face of "bad debts", not only in the banking sector.
+In addition to the growth target, in each main task and solution for 2024 and the coming time, the head of the Government also presented figures showing the Government's high determination in the face of "bad debts", not only in the banking sector.

-For example, regarding the progress of public investment disbursement - an issue that always makes National Assembly deputies impatient, the Prime Minister said that he would "ensure the disbursement rate of public investment capital is over 95% of the plan".
+For example, regarding the progress of public investment disbursement - an issue that always makes National Assembly deputies impatient, the Prime Minister said he would "ensure the disbursement rate of public investment capital is over 95% of the plan".

 The Government also aims to cut at least 10% of administrative procedure compliance costs and business regulations by 2024.
 Specifically, complete 100% of the administrative procedure decentralization plan under the authority of the Government and the Prime Minister, approved by Decision No. 1015/QD-TTg dated August 30, 2022 of the Prime Minister.
 Ensure the provision of at least 70% of online public services and the rate of people using online public services reaches at least 40%.